Additivemenu/spoonlee1/fullStack/javaCore/chap3_5/readme.md

 ```

-#### Opening
+#### 2.1.1.1 Opening

-Note that in the above example, the FileOutputStream object is an anonymous argument.
-It cannot be accessed except by the PrintWriter object.
-The purpose of the FileOutputStream class is to connect a class that outputs to a stream, such as PrintWriter, to a particular file in the filesystem.
+Note that in the above example, the _FileOutputStream_ object is an anonymous argument.
+It cannot be accessed except by the _PrintWriter_ object.

+**The purpose of the _FileOutputStream_ class is to connect a class that outputs to a stream, such as PrintWriter (the class that outputs to a stream), to a particular file in the filesystem.**

+Some key concepts to differentiate:
++ FileOutputStream class: act as connector
++ PrintWriter class: act as the printer that outputs to a output stream
++ OutPutStream: a sequence of data flow out of a program

-The process of connecting an output stream to a file is called opening the file (for writing).
+> The process of connecting an output stream to a file is called opening the file (for writing).

-#### Exceptions
+#### 2.1.1.2 Exceptions
 When a text file is opened in this way, a _FileNotFoundException_ can be thrown.
 In this context it actually means that the file could not be created.

-The name was chosen because this type of exception can also be thrown when a program attempts to open a file for reading and there is no such file, and reading is more common than writing.
+>The name was chosen because this type of exception can also be thrown when a program attempts to open a file for reading and there is no such file, and reading is more common than writing.

 It is therefore necessary to enclose this code in exception handling blocks.